ielvisd/messageAI/messageAI-Quasar/README.md

-# MessageAI (messageai)
+# Ossome

-AI-Powered Cross-Platform Messaging App for Remote Teams
+AI-Powered Team Communication for Jiu-Jitsu Gyms

 ## Install the dependencies